Progress Toward Understanding Baryon Resonances: Heavy-Quark Baryons

 which kinematically do not permit the transitions $\Xi^{\,\prime}_c\to\Xi_c\pi$; radiative decays are the only allowed decay modes.
 The two $\Xi_c^{\,\prime}$ states have been interpreted as the partners of $\Xi_c$, where the light-quark pairs $sd$ and $su$ are symmetric with respect to interchange of the light quarks, i.e. the light-quark pair forms mostly a spin-triplet, $S=1$.
 The masses and widths of the resonances quoted by the PDG are summarized in Table~\ref{Table:Xi_c_1}.

 Several additional excited $\Xi_c$~states were discovered by CLEO.
 A narrow state decaying into $\Xi_c^+\,\pi^-$, $\Xi_c(2645)^0$, was observed with a mass difference $m(\Xi_c^+\,\pi^-)-m(\Xi_c^+)$ of $178.2\pm 0.5\pm 1.0$~MeV, and a width of $< 5.5$~MeV~\cite{Avery:1995ps}.
 The quantum numbers of this state have not been measured but a $J^P = \frac{3}{2}^+$~assignment seems natural.
 The isospin partner, $\Xi_c(2645)^+$, was also discovered by CLEO with a mass difference of $m(\Xi_c^0\,\pi^+)-m(\Xi_c^0)$ of $174.3\pm 0.5\pm 1.0$~MeV, and a width of $< 3.1$~MeV~\cite{Gibbons:1996yv}.
 A confirmation of these states and the most precise mass measurements were reported by Belle~\cite{:2008wz} and are almost identical to the numbers quoted by the PDG.
 In the same publication~\cite{:2008wz}, Belle reported on a further $\Xi_c$~state, $\Xi_c(2815)$, decaying into $\Xi_c(2645)^{+ (0)}\,\pi^\mp$~\cite{:2008wz}.
-This state was originally discovered by CLEO in its decay into $\Xi_c^{+ (0)}\,\pi^+\pi^-$ via an intermediate $\Xi_c^{\ast +}$~\cite{Alexander:1999ud}.
+This state was originally discovered by CLEO~\cite{Alexander:1999ud} and both experiments observed it in the decay into $\Xi_c\,\pi\pi$ via an intermediate $\Xi_c(2645)$.
 The quantum numbers were not measured, but the states were interpreted as $J^P = \frac{3}{2}^-$~resonances, the charmed-strange analogs of the $\Lambda_c(2625)^+$.
-Finally about a decade ago, CLEO reported on a doublet of states, $\Xi_c(2790)$, decaying to $\Xi_c^{\,\prime}\,\pi$, which have not yet been observed by any other experiment~\cite{Csorna:2000hw}.
+Finally about a decade ago, CLEO reported on a doublet of states, $\Xi_c(2790)$, decaying to $\Xi_c^{\,\prime}\,\pi$~\cite{Csorna:2000hw}.
+The Belle collaboration confirmed the state~\cite{:2008wz}, but did not determine its parameters.
 Based on the properties (mass, width, and decay mode), the simplest interpretation of these states is as a pair of $J^P = \frac{1}{2}^-$~resonances, the charmed-strange partners of the $\Lambda_c(2595)^+$.
 Mass and width measurements of the three states, $\Xi_c(2645)$, $\Xi_c(2790)$, and $\Xi_c(2815)$ are summarized in Table~\ref{Table:Xi_c_2}.

 In the last few years, even more $\Xi_c$~states have been observed at and above 3~GeV.
 Belle observed two new states, $\Xi_c(2980)$ and $\Xi_c(3080)$, decaying into $\Lambda_c^+ K^-\pi^+$ and $\Lambda_c^+ K_S^0\pi^-$~\cite{Chistov:2006zj}.
 The $\Xi_c(2980)$~resonance was later confirmed by Belle in its decay into $\Xi_c(2645)\pi$~\cite{:2008wz}, though with a somewhat lower mass.
 It is important to note that, in contrast to all previous $\Xi_c$~states, the masses of these states are above the threshold for decays into $\Lambda_c^+ K\pi$.
 In these processes, the charm and strangeness of the initial state are carried away by two different final state particles, a charmed baryon and a strange meson.
 The SELEX collaboration has reported a doubly-charmed baryon decaying into $\Lambda_c^+ K^-\pi^+$ inspiring further investigation of this promising decay mode~\cite{Mattson:2002vu}.
 However, the claim has still not been confirmed by other experiments.
 A similar flavour separation occurs in the decay mode $\Lambda D^+$, which is allowed above 3~GeV, but no observation of such a decay has yet been reported.